devshorts/LanguageCreator/README.md

 Supported Constructs
 ===

 The AST supports variable assignment, declaration, function declaration with varialbe arguments, anonymous functions, and quoted strings.
-Things to do include AST for function calling, adding return types, and adding class constructors.
+Things to do include AST for adding return types, and adding class constructs.

 Though, I may just leave it simple and add the other stuff later.
 As an example, this properly parsers: